Arunan-Kavirajan/Arunan-Kavirajan/README.md

 ### About me

-I'm a second-year B.Tech Information Technology student at SRMIST, Chennai - currently serving as **Technical Team Vice Head** at CHAT (Community of Hackers and Advanced Technologists), where I lead R&D projects and help fellow hackers build cool stuff.
+I'm a first-year B.Tech Information Technology student at SRMIST, Chennai - currently serving as **Technical Team Vice Head** at CHAT (Community of Hackers and Advanced Technologists), where I lead R&D projects and help fellow hackers build cool stuff.

 I spend most of my time writing Python and TypeScript, poking at AI models, and thinking about how to make software more secure.
 I also like participating in hackathons - my team built **AgriPlay** for Smart India Hackathon 2025, a gamified platform to promote sustainable farming 🌾